Jezebel (website): Univision and G/O Media

-According to the New York Times, feminist publications such as Jezebel have been particularly affected by financial turmoil within the news industry.
 Jezebel was one of six websites that was purchased by Univision Communications in their acquisition of Gawker Media in August 2016.
 Univision sold the site in 2019 to a private-equity firm, which combined various former Gawker publications under the name of G/O Media.
+According to The New York Times, feminist publications such as Jezebel have been particularly affected by financial turmoil within the news industry.